-Since opening in 2006, the Branson Landing has become the premier place to see and be seen in Branson.
+Since opening in 2006, the Branson Landing quickly became a hotspot for both visitors and locals alike.
 There are several low cost activities at the complex, like Parakeet Pete’s Waterfront Balloon, as well as street performers.
 Best of all, though, is the $7.5 million water, light and fire show set to choice music you’ll love.
-The water and fire spectacle is a creation of internationally renowned Wet Design, the producers of world-class shows for Downtown Disney marketplace in Orlando, Universal City Walk in California and the Bellagio in Las Vegas.
+The water and fire spectacle is a creation of internationally renowned Wet Design, the producers of world-class shows for Disney Springs in Orlando, Universal City Walk in California and the Bellagio in Las Vegas.

 Ashley is Reserve Direct’s travel expert, visiting Branson to find the best travel tips, money-saving deals and insider information.
 With over 10 years of experience in first-hand-travel adventures, she shares her stories, advice, and current events to help you stay in the know.